MOUNT GIEGERICH 2449m 8035′

 Giegerich plays second fiddle to the stars of Glory Basin – Mts John Carter and Outlook.
 The only practical access to Glory Basin is now via the core area of Kokanee Glacier Provincial Park.
 Giegerich isn’t visible from there.
 With the closure of the campground at Sapphire Lakes, Giegerich would most commonly be climbed as a day hike from Gibson Lake or the core area of the park.

-Difficulty: A1 from Glory Basin
+Difficulty: A1 from Glory Basin, C2 from Gibson Lake.

-Elevation gain: 187m (614′) from Lemon Pass
+Elevation gain: 187m (614′) from Lemon Pass.
+1100 m from Gibson Lake.

 Key elevations: Sapphire Lakes 7380′, Summit 8035′

-Distance: 800m from Lower Sapphire Lake
+Distance: 800m from Lower Sapphire Lake.
+22 km from Gibson Lake.

 Time: 5 hours return from Kaslo Lake, 1 hour from Lemon Pass.
+9-10 hours from Gibson Lake

 Season: Mid-July through September

 Access: Easy from Glory Basin and the core area of Kaslo Lake.
+A long day from Gibson Lake.

 Map: 82K/14 Slocan & 82K/11 Kokanee Peak

 Access/Route: The only practical way to access Mt Giegerich is from Glory Basin.
 The summit is only 800 metres northwest of the shoreline of Lower Sapphire Lake.
 And 187m of vertical above Lemon Pass.
-Reach the summit by the easy obvious route in about 30 minutes from Lemon Pass.
+Reach the summit by the easy, obvious route in about 30 minutes from Lemon Pass.

 Descent.
 Descend the west ridge.
 Visit the lakes and their outlet streams before descending Outlook Creek, the classic hiker trail back down to Garland Lake.